richjohnson-wwt/stock-walk-blog/README.md

-As a proof of concept, I developed a stock price signal predictor with the help of Windsurf and the Windsurf Cascade chat feature.
+As a proof of concept, I developed a stock price signal predictor with the help of Windsurf and the Windsurf Cascade chat/write feature.
 This application analyzes historical stock data using moving averages to generate simple but effective buy, sell, or hold recommendations — a practical way to experiment with parallel GPU computing for financial analytics.

 ## Intial Setup